milesich/xcgp-api/docs/graphql/schema/pageinfo.md

 * [LobbyConnection](graphql/schema/lobbyconnection.md): A connection to a list of items.
 * [PageConnection](graphql/schema/pageconnection.md): A connection to a list of items.
 * [PaymentMethodConnection](graphql/schema/paymentmethodconnection.md): A connection to a list of items.
-* [PromoSpaceConnection](graphql/schema/promospaceconnection.md): A connection to a list of items.
 * [PromotionConnection](graphql/schema/promotionconnection.md): A connection to a list of items.
 * [QnaCategoryConnection](graphql/schema/qnacategoryconnection.md): A connection to a list of items.
 * [SeoConnection](graphql/schema/seoconnection.md): A connection to a list of items.
-* [SpaceConnection](graphql/schema/spaceconnection.md): A connection to a list of items.
 * [SportEventConnection](graphql/schema/sporteventconnection.md): A connection to a list of items.
 * [TransactionConnection](graphql/schema/transactionconnection.md): A connection to a list of items.
 * [WinConnection](graphql/schema/winconnection.md): A connection to a list of items.